Projects and Events

 Distribution to the Brandeis University Class of 2020

-The Legacy Fund distributed copies of Professor Stephen J. Whitfield's compelling book on the faculty and alumni from Brandeis University who have played a formidable role in American politics as a graduation gift to the Class of 2020, amidst the onset of the COVID-19 global pandemic.
+The Legacy Fund distributed copies of Professor Stephen J. Whitfield's compelling book on the faculty and alumni from Brandeis University who have played a formidable role in American politics as a graduation gift to the Class of 2020.

 The ENACT Labor Network